-Desiree Maira joined the Boston Conservatory in 2012 as an instructor of voice for dancers and is now an instructor of voice in the musical theater deparment.
+Desiree Maira joined the Conservatory in 2012 as an instructor of voice for dancers and is now an instructor of voice in the musical theater program.

-An alumna of The Boston Conservatory (M.M., opera performance), Maira proudly performed the title role in Handel's Serse, Dorabella in Così fan tutte, and Madame de la Haltiere in Cendrillon.
-Her Boston Conservatory summer teaching credits also include the Vocal Choral Institute (2009-2011).
+An alumna of the Conservatory (M.M., opera performance), Maira proudly performed the title role in Handel's Serse, Dorabella in Così fan tutte, and Madame de la Haltière in Cendrillon.
+Her Boston Conservatory summer teaching credits also include the Vocal/Choral Intensive (2009-2011).

-An avid performer of oratorio repertoire, solo credits include Haydn’s Lord Nelson Mass, Handel’s Messiah, Mendelssohn's Elijah and A Midsummer Night's Dream, Mozart’s Requiem and Solemn Vespers, and more.
+As an avid performer of oratorio repertoire, Maira's solo credits include Haydn’s Lord Nelson Mass, Handel’s Messiah, Mendelssohn's Elijah and A Midsummer Night's Dream, and Mozart’s Requiem and Solemn Vespers.

-Maira studied Estill Voice Training and will participate in Bel Canto Can Belto during the summer of 2017.
-She serves as adjunct faculty with Rowan University in New Jersey and resides in Philadelphia, where she teaches private voice lessons.
+Maira studied Estill Voice Training and will participate in the Bel Canto / Can Belto workshop during the summer of 2017.
+She serves as adjunct faculty at Rowan University in New Jersey and resides in Philadelphia, where she teaches private voice lessons.